-Since this author's book Should We Pray to Jesus? was published in 2010, more material has been published by some brethren who believe Christians have Scriptural authority to pray to Jesus and the Holy Spirit.
+Since the book Should We Pray to Jesus? was published in 2010, more material has been published by brethren who believe Christians have Scriptural authority to pray to Jesus and the Holy Spirit.
 Some new arguments have been presented in an attempt to support their doctrine.
-What this author considers to be their main arguments will now be taken into consideration, along with further discussion of some subjects previously addressed.
+What this author considers to be their main arguments will now be taken into consideration, along with some further discussion of subjects previously addressed.